pnp/sp-dev-fx-webparts/samples/react-soccer-highlights/README.md

 ## Summary

-- This sample displays Soccer Highlights from public Soccer API.
+- This web part sample displays Soccer Highlights from a public Soccer API.
+- It shows a maxium of 100 highlights at one time.
+- The web part show live status of games scores and ability to watch them live.
+- You can view the highlights as Film Strips (Thanks to Hugo for the tip and great blog)
+- You can configure highlights per page.
+- You can also view the hights as flat mode.
 - You can set Title and Number of Highlights to show.

 ![Web Part](./assets/SoccerHighlights.png)